ttempaa/bun-plugin-glob-import/README.md

 }
 ```

-### Importing Files

-You can import the files using a glob pattern like this:
+You can import the files using a glob pattern in your `index.ts`:

 ```ts
 import commands from './commands/**/*.ts';